 ...And we want as many people as possible to take part!

 Over 500 Pagans walk in the parade every year - It’s time to stand up and be counted…

 PAGAN PRIDE UK 2017 - SUNDAY 6TH AUGUST

 Please note there have been changes made to this year's parade route.
 Read on for details.

 If you are participating in the Parade please be at the meeting point for 10.30am.
 On arriving please make it known to the event staff that you are here to participate in the parade.
 Marshals will then assemble all participants and explain what’s going to happen and be able to answer any questions.
 Nottingham’s Market Square has its annual summer attraction “The Beach” occupying the centre of the square during August, please gather in front of the Town House, near the ‘Left Lion’.

-We’ll have the chance to walk through the streets of Nottingham, along Parliament Street and past the Victoria Centre before turning right on to Shakespeare Street and continue in a straight line until we reach the Arboretum, making a grand entrance via the tunnel!
+We’ll have the chance to walk through the streets of Nottingham, heading up Queen's Street and King's Street, then crossing Upper Parliament Street to walk through the beautiful Trinity Square, before making our way up South and then North Sherwood Street until we reach the Arboretum, making a grand entrance via the tunnel!